TobiWo/eth-duties/README.md

 ### Pip

-I also added a requirements.txt to install the dependencies with pip.
+The second workflow leverages an requirements.txt to install the dependencies via pip.

 1. Navigate to the root folder of the repository
 1. Execute